lucblassel/lucblassel.hugo/content/posts/lets-implement-CART.markdown

 ```

 Here `subset` is the data in the entries of the dictionary given by `get_splits()`, so it's just the left side of the splits.
 To get the right side we take the whole data of the node and get rid of all the rows that are in the left split (`subset`).
-So now we can get the best split by looping over all possible splits, ad returning the one with the highest value of $$\Delta i$$:
+So now we can get the best split by looping over all possible splits, ad returning the one with the highest value of \\(\Delta i\\):

 ```python
 def get_best_split(self):